 - Cook on the air fry setting for 8 minutes at 380°F, pausing halfway to flip

-- The USDA recommends an internal temperature of 140°F for hot dogs.
-Add additional cooking time if needed to achieve this, or if you’d like the exterior slightly darker brown (I cooked mine for 10 minutes total)
+- The USDA recommends an internal temperature of 140°F for food safety for hot dogs.
+Add additional cooking time if needed to achieve this, or if you’d like the exterior slightly darker golden brown (I cooked mine for 10 minutes total)

-- Serve with your favorite condiments for dipping
+- Rest for 1-2 minutes (they’ll be hot)!
+Serve with your favorite dipping sauce, and enjoy!

 What to Serve With Corn Dogs